Looking after your mouth is important when you have cancer. You can get useful tips on how to cope with common mouth problems.

 - Eating fresh pineapple can keep your mouth fresh and moist but avoid acidic fruits (such as oranges, grapefruit) if your mouth is sore.

-- Ask your doctor about medicines to stimulate your salivary glands if you're making some saliva.
+- Ask your doctor about medicines to stimulate your salivary glands or artificial saliva products.
+They can suggest what might help in your situation.

-- Talk to your doctor or nurse about your medicines you are taking if there’s no obvious reason for your dry mouth.
+- Talk to your doctor or nurse about the medicines you are taking if there’s no obvious reason for your dry mouth.

 Some chemotherapy drugs can make food and drink taste strange to you.